Carbon Monoxide Poisoning

-A summary called Guide to Gas Installations in Caravans & Mobile Homes (containing all of the above references) is available free from The Office of Gas Safety (or its equivalent in each state).
+A summary called Guide to Gas Installations in Travel Trailers & Mobile Homes (containing all of the above references) is available free from The Office of Gas Safety (or its equivalent in each state).
 It does, however, relate primarily to the previous Standard.
 It is also available on the Internet (Google the above title).

 Product Safety Australia advises that other common products can and do emit carbon monoxide.
 These include:

 • Barbeques that burn charcoal, gas or wood